Japan itinerary North to South

 Why this trip to Japan ?

-- THE 3-week tour that allows you to visit the major tourist sites all over Japan!
+- A 3-week tour that allows you to visit the major tourist sites all over Japan!

-- Welcomed at the airport by our team, you will be driven to Sapporo for 3 days in Hokkaido
+- Welcomed at the airport by our team, you will make your own way for 3 days in Hokkaido

 - Travel to Honshu and Tokyo via a comfortable cruise ship